GeneralA6/menu-handler/README.md

 - [openOnHover](#openOnHover---submenu) - triggers opening of a submenu on mouse enter.
 - [closeOnBlur](#closeOnBlur---submenu) - triggers closing of a submenu on blur.
 - [closeOnMouseLeave](#closeOnMouseLeave---submenu) - triggers closing of a submenu on mouseleave.
+- [closeDelay](#closeDelay---submenu) - sets delay in miliseconds before submenu starts closing.
 - [menuFunc](#menuFunc---submenu) - function to handle submenus on your own the specific menu.

 #### Submenu Mobile Options

 - [closeOnBlur](#closeOnBlur---submenu---mobile) - triggers closing of a submenu on blur at mobile breakpoint.
+- [closeDelay](#closeDelay---submenu---mobile) - sets delay in miliseconds before submenu starts closing at mobile breakpoint.

 ### Events